thanhtungvudata/thanhtungvudata.github.io/_posts/2025-02-17-learn-optimize.md

 ### Model Evaluation

 The performance of the proposed CNN model was evaluated by comparing its outputs to the optimal solutions obtained from the SCA algorithm.
-The key metric used was total spectral efficiency, which reflects how efficiently the network uses its available resources.
+The key metric used is sum spectral efficiency, which reflects how efficiently the network uses its available resources.

 <img src="/assets/images/SumSE.png" alt="Sum SE" width="700">